Jinger Duggar Wears Pants Again: This Time Jeremy Vuolo Shows Them Off

 During that same sermon, Jeremy Vuolo criticized legalistic Christians like Jinger’s parents who place too much emphasis on following specific rules about petty matters like clothing and food.
 He warned that such views can divide congregations and scare off potential new church members, and he even said that he’s heard of churches splitting apart “over matters of women wearing pants.”

 Jeremy Vuolo’s church is small, and he’s likely interested in making it grow.
-His wife is a reality show star from a family who is known for their restrictive rules, but now Jinger isn’t just one of the faces of Counting On: She’s also representing her husband’s church.
+His wife is a reality show star from a family who is known for their restrictive rules, but now Jinger isn’t just one of the faces of Counting On; she’s also representing her husband’s church.
 By sharing a photo of his wife wearing pants on Facebook, Jeremy is letting potential congregation members know that he is not a Duggar and does not expect members of his church to follow the code of conduct created by his wife’s parents.
 However, it sounds like Jeremy Vuolo won’t be letting his wife wear one of those Kim Kardashian bodycon dresses to church anytime soon.

 “It is not your liberty, women, to wear sensual, seductive clothing that is designed to draw the attention of your brothers,” Jeremy said.

-so while Jinger Duggar may be allowed to wear pants now, she still doesn’t have complete control over her closet.
+So while Jinger Duggar may be allowed to wear pants now, she still doesn’t have complete control over her closet.

 [Featured Image by Jeremy Vuolo/Facebook]